-The highest paying engineering jobs often share three unique traits.
-They call for innovation, a rare skill, and risk-taking.
+The highest-paying engineering jobs share three unique traits: innovation, rare skills, and a dash of risk-taking.

 With employment, the law of supply and demand is king.
 It’s one of the leading drivers for how much an employer is willing to pay you.
 So, if you have a specialty skill low in supply and high in demand, employers will bend over backward for you.
 It’s all very similar to pro sports and superstar athletes.